ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ---

 ## [MANUSCRIPT SECTION] 6.
 Final Conclusion
-NoteBook 6 - Cognitive Mechanics
+NoteBook 6 - Cognitive Mechanics, DRAFTING

 Notebook 6 proves that the "Third Intelligence" is scientifically grounded.
 It is not a magical property of the AI, but an emergent property of a system designed to force Metacognitive Visibility.
 By using the AI to externalize and repair mental models, the user achieves a level of cognitive resolution and integration that is difficult to achieve in isolation.
-This metacognitive visibility is not a one-time event but accumulates across sessions within the recursive Human–Journal–AI–Time loop; the Journal’s chronotope function helps preserve and compound these interconnected gains, producing a flywheel effect of increasing capacity (C) over time.
+This metacognitive visibility is not a one-time event but accumulates across sessions within the recursive Human–Journal–AI–Time loop; the Journal’s chronotope function helps preserve and compound these interconnected gains, producing the Coherence Flywheel effect of increasing capacity (C) over time.
 This model is validated not only by established research but through convergent triangulation: independent analyses by two different AI systems and practitioner documentation all identified the same core mechanisms—the dual-channel integration, the felt sense as verification, and the Journal as materialization point.
 This convergence strengthens confidence in the model's coherence.

 ---